Dist Loss: Enhancing Regression in Few-Shot Region through Distribution Distance Constraint

-However, existing research on deep imbalanced regression often overlooks the significant distribution discrepancy between model's predictions and labels, and distribution information, which has been proven effective in imbalanced classification, is rarely utilized.
-In contrast, our approach focuses on concurrently aligning the prediction distribution with the label distribution and reducing sample-level prediction errors during the training process.
-This significantly improves the model's accuracy on few-shot regions without incurring additional computational costs or requiring meticulous hyperparameter tuning.
+However, existing research on imbalanced regression often overlooks the significant distribution discrepancy between model predictions and labels, and distribution information, which has been proven effective in imbalanced classification, is rarely utilized.
+In contrast, our approach introduces distribution distance optimization on top of the traditional focus on sample-wise prediction error.
+By concurrently aligning the prediction distribution with the label distribution and minimizing sample-level prediction errors, our method significantly improves accuracy in few-shot regions.
+This enhancement is achieved without incurring additional computational costs or requiring meticulous hyperparameter tuning.
 Extensive experiments demonstrate the superiority of our approach in handling critical and informative rare samples in few-shot regions, achieving SOTA results.